Like we mentioned earlier, Elliott waves are fractals.

 To make it easy to label these waves, the Elliott Wave Theory has assigned a series of categories to the waves in order of the largest to the smallest.
 They are:

 - Grand Supercycle (multi-century)

 - Primary (a few months to a couple of years)

 - Minute (days)

 - Sub-Minuette (minutes)

-A Grand Supercycle is made up of Supercycle waves which is made up of Cycle waves which is made up Primary waves, which is made up of Intermediate waves which is made up of Minor waves which is made up of Minute waves which is made up of Minuette waves which is made up of Sub-Minuette waves.
+A Grand Supercycle is made up of Supercycle waves which are made up of Cycle waves which are made up Primary waves, which is made up of Intermediate waves which are made up of Minor waves which are made up of Minute waves which are made up of Minuette waves which are made up of Sub-Minuette waves.
 Did you get all that?Okay, to make things much clearer, let’s see how an Elliott Wave looks in real life.

 As you can see, waves aren’t shaped perfectly in real life.You’ll also learn it’s sometimes difficult to label waves.